WOWRainbowUI/RainbowUI-Retail/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.16
+## Changed in v2024.17

-* A bunch of new loot for Hallowfall
+* New loot for all War Within zones
-* Fix TomTom waypoints still pushing onto the arrow (with a more specific combination of settings between addons required now!), and not clearing after the popup closed
+* Don't put tomtom waypoints on the world map, stick to the crazy arrow
+* Improve the tooltips for history and popups
+* Add data to show in treasure-popups in Isle of Dorn and Ringing Deeps